abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Polymorphic functions
 ---

-The more interesting (and harder) part is augmenting value-level arrows to work with polymorphic types i.e. to have functions which accept a type as an argument, in addition to a value.
+The more interesting (and harder) part of polymorphism is augmenting value-level arrows to work with polymorphic types i.e. to have functions which accept a type as an argument, in addition to a value.

 For example, if we work in the context of STLC and we use the $MaybeString$ type that we defined in the last section (and that works only with strings), we can define a function with the following type signature